mavlink/mavlink-devguide/en/services/gimbal.md

 A gimbal (or mount) should send a [HEARTBEAT](../messages/common.md#HEARTBEAT) (e.g. every second) just like any other MAVLink component.
 Additionally, it can send feedback about the angles it's pointing using the message [MOUNT_ORIENTATION](../messages/common.md#MOUNT_ORIENTATION).

+## Known Issues {#known_issues}

+This version of the gimbal protocol (v1) has a number of known issues:

+- Unspecified signs in `DO_MOUNT_CONTROL`.
+- Confusing order of axes in `DO_MOUNT_CONTROL`.
+- Unclear “stabilize” flags in `DO_MOUNT_CONFIGURE`.
+- Confusing and unimplemented “absolute” flags in `DO_MOUNT_CONFIGURE`.
+- Unclear when to use `DO_MOUNT_CONTROL` or `DO_MOUNT_CONFIGURE`.
+- Too many overloaded params in DO_MOUNT_CONTROL depending on GPS or targetting.
+- Unusual param number for `DO_MOUNT_CONTROL`.
+- The GPS mode in `DO_MOUNT_CONTROL` conflicts with `DO_SET_ROI_*` commands.
+- MOUNT naming makes discovery hard.
+- Unused `DO_MOUNT_CONTROL_QUAT`.
+- Confusion and conflicts between gimbal commands used between ground station and gimbal messages between autopilot and gimbal.
+- Commands require acknowledgements back and are therefore not suitable for higher rate setpoint streams for manual control.
+- Control conflicts between different sources.
+  It is not clear what takes precedence and how the deconfliction between different sources and commands should be implemented.

+Migrate to [Gimbal Protocol v2](../services/gimbal.md) if possible, as this addresses these issues.